-What Can a Handyman Do in Sauk in Sauk County, Wisconsin?
+What Can a Handyman Do Without a License in Sauk in Sauk County, Wisconsin?

 In Wisconsin, there is no single "general contractor license" for a typical handyman, but you often must hold a Wisconsin Dwelling Contractor credential (and Dwelling Contractor Qualifier) when performing or offering to perform residential (1–2 family) construction/alteration/repair work, and you must comply with local permitting.
 Separate state credentials are required for regulated trades like electrical and plumbing—handymen cannot legally perform most of that work without the appropriate state license/registration and permits.